 You've tried everything to find relief from your daily stress, chronic pain, and anxiety.
 Or have you?

-relieve all of these and then some.
+ease all of these and then some.
 People who are considering adding CBD to their routine can find it overwhelming when they are faced with CBD's three popular formulations.

-You've probably seen CBD products labeled as Isolate, Full Spectrum or Broad Spectrum.
+You've probably seen CBD products labeled as Isolate, Full Spectrum, or Broad Spectrum.
 These terms may sound similar but they are different.
 These terms are used to define which type of CBD is in a product.
 Each type represents important factors to consider and they all have their own unique benefits to offer.
 Understanding the difference is essential for CBD users.
 Therefore, choosing which one is best for you is a matter of knowing their characteristics and your preference.

 What is CBD?